JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 By Jack Szwergold

+***

-About a co-worker at Castilian Communications who mainly cleaned the place was obsessed with proving to us he posed in a porn magazine.
+**QUICK NOTES**: About a co-worker at Castilian Communications who mainly cleaned the place was obsessed with proving to us he posed in a porn magazine.
 He liked to make chicken and rice and would come over to me and say, “It’s better than pussy, right Jack?”

 ***